 The environmental component of ESG criteria might include metrics on a company’s energy emissions, waste, and water usage.
 Investors may also focus on the risks and opportunities associated with the impacts of climate change on the company and its industry.

-Some factors that environmentally conscious investors may want to evaluate may include:
+Some company information that environmentally conscious investors may evaluate include:

 • Pollution and carbon footprint

 • Renewable energy integration (such as solar and wind)

 Recommended: How to Invest in EV Stocks

 The social component of ESG generally describes the impact of a company’s relationships with people and society.
 Factors as varied as corporate culture, commitment to diversity, and how much a company invests in local organizations or communities can impact socially-conscious investors’ decisions on buying into a specific corporation.

 • Employee pay, benefits, and perks

 • Diversity, equity, and inclusion